asyncapi/converter-go/README.md

 ### CLI

-To use the AsyncAPI Converter in a terminal, build the application.
+Before you use the AsyncAPI Converter in the terminal, build the application.
 Run:

 ```bash
 git clone https://github.com/asyncapi/converter-go.git